Wise314/barnicle-ai-systems/README.md

 **Why It Matters:** First universal law proven across natural AND engineered systems.
 Earthquakes follow the same physics as bearings.

+**See Also:** Innovation #6 extends this to inverse design, closed-loop control, and universal monitoring.

 **Estimated Value:** $400M-900M (granted patent)

 [Technical summary →](./thermodynamic-stability-prediction/)